Head transplant: Ethics and popular opinion

 Arthur Caplan, a bioethicist, has written "Head transplants are fake news.
 Those who promote such claims and who would subject any human being to unproven cruel surgery merit not headlines but only contempt and condemnation."

 Robert J. White became a target for protestors because of his head transplantation experiments.
 One interrupted a banquet in his honor by offering him a bloody replica of a human head.
 Others called his house asking for "Dr. Butcher".
 When White testified in a civil hearing about Sam Sheppard's murder case, lawyer Terry Gilbert compared White to Dr. Frankenstein.
 The People for the Ethical Treatment of Animals described White's experiments as "epitomizing the crude, cruel vivisection industry".

 In general, the field of transplantation medicine has been met with resistance and alarm from some quarters as advances have been made; Joseph Murray, who performed the first kidney transplant in 1954, was described as doing something unnatural or as playing God.
-These continued as other organs were transplanted, but perhaps became the most sharp as hand transplants and face transplants emerged in 1998 and 2005, as each of these are visible, personal, and social in ways that internal organs are not.
+These continued as other organs were transplanted, but perhaps became sharpest as hand transplants and face transplants emerged in 1998 and 2005 respectively, as each of these are visible, personal, and social in ways that internal organs are not.
 The medical ethics of each of these procedures was extensively discussed and worked out before clinical experimental and regular usage began.